abdalrhmanAlkraien/base-project/alrajhi-bom/README.md

 # Market place Bill of Materials - BOM #

-Marketplace-BOM is the Bill of Materials maven project which aims to manage the dependacies across all the marketplace microservices and sub projects.
+Alrahi-bank-BOM is the Bill of Materials maven project which aims to manage the dependencies across all the Alrajhi microservices and subprojects.

 ## What is this repository for? ###